shlokaj2/nosql-UKFood/README.md

 # nosql-UKFood

-I have added the Jupyter notebook starter files to the Resources folder.
-There is not much else done for this assignment, as I was focusing on completing Project 2 and working on completing previous assignments.
+The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
+You've been contracted by the editors of a food magazine called Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

-Also, I am submitting this assignment early because tomorrow night when the assignment is due, I will be traveling and will not be able to work on it much more and submit it on time.
-I will continue to work on this assignment at a later time and resubmit it.
+I have added the Jupyter notebook starter files to the Resources folder and completed the assignment with both the starter files appropriately filled out with code.